MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

     1. Initialize the execution result and any other processing variables.

     1. Acknowledge the start of the action execution by using the **Start Provider Action Execution** Dataverse action.
-This allows the pipeline to track, retry, and display the processing state within Intelligent Order Management.
+This step allows the pipeline to track, retry, and display the processing state within Intelligent Order Management.
 Add the following information.

-        1. **ProviderActionExecutionEventId:** This value was passed into the action as an input parameter in step 1.
+        1. **ProviderActionExecutionEventId:** The action receives this value as an input parameter in step 1.

         1. **PowerAutomateRunID**: The unique run of the Power Automate action.
-This allows the pipeline to link the execution logs.
-Get this information by setting the field to a Power Automate expression worflow()\['run'\]?\['name'\].
+This value allows the pipeline to link the execution logs.
+Get this information by setting the field to a Power Automate expression `worflow()['run']?['name']`.

 1. Perform the action.

-    1. If necessary, transform the records using the **Transform Message with Power Query Online** child flow.
+    1. If necessary, transform the records by using the **Transform Message with Power Query Online** child flow.

-        1. **Provider name**: The name of the provider to be linked to the action.
+        1. **Provider name**: The name of the provider to link to the action.
 The name must be the same name as your provider definition.

         1. **Source object name**: The source name of the transformation to perform.
 This name must be the same source object defined in your Power Automate transformation.